In the performance of your respective tasks and duties, all GCBHS employees are expected to conform to the following:

 · Must be willing to perform other duties as requested by your immediate supervisor or members of the agency’s Leadership Team.

-Works under the supervision of the Director of Nursing.
+Works under the direct supervision of the Children’s Services Supervisor.